Cody Goloubef

-Cody Goloubef (born November 30, 1989) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent who most recently played for SC Bern of the National League (NL).
-Goloubef was selected by the Columbus Blue Jackets in the second round, 37th overall, of the 2008 NHL Entry Draft.
+Cody Goloubef (born November 30, 1989) is a Canadian former professional ice hockey defenceman.
+Goloubef was selected by the Columbus Blue Jackets in the second round, 37th overall, of the 2008 NHL entry draft.
 Goloubef was selected to represent Canada at the 2018 Winter Olympics in Pyeongchang.

 Playing career

 Amateur

 Goloubef first played minor midget hockey from 2003 to 2005 with the Toronto Marlboros in the Greater Toronto Minor Midget Hockey League.
 Despite his selection in the 2005 OHL Priority Selection, by the Sarnia Sting, Goloubef opted to pursue an American collegiate career en route to his path to the NHL.
 Playing two seasons in the Ontario Provincial Junior Hockey League with the Milton Icehawks and Oakville Blades in order to retain his collegiate eligibility, he committed to the University of Wisconsin-Madison of the Western Collegiate Hockey Association.